hfoley/SynapseLoad/ADFPosh/readme.md

  # Synapse Load Solution - Azure Data Factory
 The components in this folder are to create the items in Azure Data Factory (ADF).
 There are a combination of PowerShell scripts and json files needed to create all the things needed in ADF.
 You will need to make some updates to all the files.
+Anything that needs updated in either the PowerShell script or corresponding json file will have the text string `"***Change This***"`.
+You can do a find/replace on all files for that specific text to make it easier to find.

 ## File List